imohitmayank/imohitmayank.github.io/pages/about.md

 # **About Me**
 <br>
-Hi its **{{ site.author.name }}**  :bowtie: :wave:, I am **Data Scientist**  :books: @ Tata Research and Development and Design Centre. :european_castle:<br><br>
+Hi its **{{ site.author.name }}**  :bowtie: :wave:, I am **Senior Data Scientist** :books: @ [AlgoAnalytics](https://algoanalytics.com/).
+Previously I was part of Tata Research and Development and Design Centre. :european_castle:<br><br>
-Based out of TCS Innovations labs  :office: and being a part of a product based project, I have experienced and learned from the best of both worlds  :earth_asia:.
-While my research connection taught me how to identify and solve problems systematically, the product connection helped me understand and appreciate the business angle :moneybag:.
+I have been part of two completly different and wild worlds - Research and Software Development.
+While my research connection taught me how to identify and solve problems systematically, the software dev connection helped me understand and appreciate the business angle :moneybag:.
 Overall, I try to find the optimum between them  :triumph:

 Have a look at my
 - :scroll: [resume](../resume.pdf)